-The paper particularly provides a closer examination of the technologic advances that contributed towards the mainstreaming of mobile payments, the government policies that stimulate or induce digital financial inclusion, and the cultural and socio-economic forces that influence the population of consumers joining ranks of mobile payment.
-It also raises the question of what the challenges are associated with the receipt of the digital payment system, such as cybersecurity concerns and the digital divide in underrepresented and remote areas.
+The paper particularly provides a closer examination of the technological advances that contributed towards the mainstreaming of mobile payments, the government policies that stimulate or induce digital financial inclusion, and the cultural and socio-economic forces that influence the population of consumers joining the ranks of mobile payment.
+It also raises the question of what challenges are associated with the receipt of the digital payment system, such as cybersecurity concerns and the digital divide in underrepresented and remote areas.
 It is upon this wish of discovery that the paper assesses the role of government legislation in enabling digital payment landscapes such as India with its Digital India, among others, or China with its fintech laws (Sahoo and Pradhan, 2021).
-It also remarks on the use of the innovations that have been provided by the private sector, like mobile payment services like Paytm, WeChat Pay, and M-Pesa, in filling the gaps in financial services, and make financing infrastructure and payment facilities more accessible to underserved populations.
+It also remarks on the use of the innovations that have been provided by the private sector, like mobile payment services like Paytm, WeChat Pay, and M-Pesa, in filling the gaps in financial services, and making financing infrastructure and payment facilities more accessible to underserved populations.
 In studying the secondary data, the research will provide imperative information, pertaining to growth patterns along with the BRICS countries of digital payment provincialia and give policy suggestions on further enhancing the systems to offer continuous economic growth and financial upkeep.

 2. Literature Review